Jutastre/awa5/readme.md

         -O                              enable optimizer pass

+        -p, --pipe                      sets source_file and output_file to stdin and stdout respectively

         --surround-on-merge-simple      makes merge instruction surround instead of add when both top bubbles are simple (this matches other implementations, but not the